Itinerary - South Thailand

 Day 1: Arrive Bangkok

-redspokes Southern Thailand cycling tour begins in Bangkok.
-On arrival, you will be transferred to our joining hotel.
-There is a group meeting this evening and then time to experience the bright lights of the Thai capital city.
+The Southern Thailand cycling tour with redspokes commences in Bangkok.
+Upon your arrival, you will be transferred to our designated joining hotel.
+An introductory group meeting is scheduled for this evening, followed by an opportunity to immerse yourself in the vibrant atmosphere and dazzling lights of the Thai capital city.

 Accommodation: Hotel